m-lab/website/_pages/05-contribute.md

 # Supporting or Contributing to M-Lab

-M-Lab welcomes the participation of individual consumers and researchers, as well as companies, organizations or other institutions, who would like to help expand the platform and ensure its growth and success.
+M-Lab welcomes the participation of individuals and researchers, as well as companies, organizations or other institutions, who would like to help expand the platform and ensure its growth and success.

-## Individual Consumers
+## Individuals

 For individuals, the best way to support M-Lab is to [regularly use our tests]({{ site.baseurl }}/tests).
 You gain the benefit of understanding more about your connection to the Internet, and the research community and the public benefits from the resulting public data.